abokalam/Sentiment-Analysis-on-Amazon-Fine-Food-Reviews/README.md

 # Sentiment-Analysis-on-Amazon-Fine-Food-Reviews

-this repository contain my algorithms emplemntaion on amazon fine food reviews dataset
+This repository contain my algorithms emplemntaion on amazon fine food reviews dataset

 The following models were tesed:
 1. Support vector machines with different kernels.